folankagne/folankagne.github.io/_pages/now.md

 - Finishing early drafts of [working projects](/research/) (and plenty of [marginalia](/year-archive/)) on the philosophy of race and mass incarceration — always happy to discuss these ideas.

-- Currently based in Paris — most likely at the Jourdan campus, in a library in the 5th, or scribbling notes in a PMU.
+- Currently based in Paris — most likely at the Jourdan campus [R4-57], in a library in the 5th, or scribbling notes in a PMU.